Indiana Senate offers up $32.1 billion two-year budget

-INDIANAPOLIS (AP) — Indiana Senate Republicans has put forward a two-year state spending plan that nixes a proposed cigarette tax increase wanted by the GOP-controlled House.
+INDIANAPOLIS (AP) — Indiana Senate Republicans have put forward a two-year state spending plan without a proposed cigarette tax increase sought by the GOP-controlled House.

-The $32.1 billion plan that Republican Senate Appropriations committee Chairman Luke Kenley announced Thursday morning would spend slightly more than the House GOP proposal.
-It includes a $358 million increase for K-12 education.
-But it would provide $6 million less a year than the House and Republican Gov. Eric Holcomb wanted for the state’s preschool program for needy kids.
+The $32.1 billion plan that Republican Senate Appropriations Chairman Luke Kenley announced Thursday morning would spend slightly more than the House GOP proposal.
+It includes a $358 million increase for K-12 education, but would provide $6 million less per year than the House and Republican Gov. Eric Holcomb wanted for the state’s preschool program for needy kids.

 It also sets aside $5 million in funding for Holcomb’s new drug czar and would increase funding for special veterans’ courts by $1 million